MobiSurvStd/MobiSurvStd/docs/src/format/persons.md

 - **Type:** UInt8
 - **Guarantees:**
   - The value is not larger than 125.
-  - Persons whose `reference_person_link` is `"child"` are not older than the household reference person.
+  - The value is smaller than the household's reference person when `reference_person_link` is `"child"`.

 ### `age_class`